kyang5/coursedescriptions/source/graduate/mscs.rst

 proposed area of research.

 Here is an outline of the steps toward your thesis.
-The ones in boldface are formal steps with documentation required by the Graduate School:
+The ones in boldface are formal steps with the documentation required by the Graduate School:

 #.
-If you wish to write a thesis, first identify a faculty advisor and
-    select a tentative topic or area of research.
+If you wish to write a thesis, first identify a faculty advisor and select a tentative topic or area of research.
     The existing program allows you to take up to 6.0 hours of :doc:`../courses/comp490`.
     You will typically begin their research program in such a course, though you may also identify an advisor and select a tentative topic as part of a conventional classroom course.

 #.
 Responsible Conduct in Research and Scholarship (RCRS) Training does not have to be done next, but it is required before graduation with a thesis.
 See
     http://www.luc.edu/ors/RCRHome.shtml